 Although it sounds like something nightmares are made of, it has happened to people.
 Some were lucky and found the tickets, some tickets were found by other people, and some were lost forever.
 These are their stories.

 Kathryn Jones – Lost Ticket, Win Cash

 On January 7th, 2014, Kathryn Jones, a woman from Hamilton, Ontario, claimed $50 million check.
 Sounds like a normal lottery winner, right?
 The winnings had been unclaimed for a year and it had been the largest ever in Canadian history.
 What makes the story intriguing is that Ontario Lottery and Gaming Corporation sought her out.
 They were able to identify and locate Kathryn through their claims investigation process.

-In Kathryn’s case, it’s a good thing she paid with her credit card, otherwise there would have been no way to confirm the win!
-Now that would have been a devastating loss—to be that close to $50 million and it being dashed away because you decided to pay cash.
+In Kathryn’s case, it’s a good thing she paid with her credit card, otherwise, there would have been no way to confirm the win!
+Now that would have been a devastating loss—to be that close to $50 million and it is washed away because you decided to pay cash.